Find Affordable College Courses

 Read More…

 Francis Marion University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the small suburb of Florence, Francis Marion University is a public college with a small student population.
+Located in the small suburb of Florence, Francis Marion University is a public school with a small student population.

 In-state tuition fees for undergraduate students at MUSC are $16,947 per year.
 Nursing majors at MUSC take out an average of $29,465 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $399, based on a 10-year repayment plan.

-Full Nursing at Coastal Carolina University Report
+Read full report on Nursing at Coastal Carolina University

 #10